How to install Magento with Apache on Ubuntu 24.04

 Setup Let’s Encrypt SSL/TLS for Magento

-To make your Magento site secure with HTTPS, we’ll set up a free SSL certificate using Let’s Encrypt.
+To make your Magento site secure with HTTPS, you can set up a free SSL certificate using Let’s Encrypt.
+This process helps protect your website and visitor data.
+The Certbot tool makes setting up Let’s Encrypt easier.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Apache.